grantmcdermott/skeptic-priors/Data/README.md

 # Data

-This folder contains the main `climate.csv` dataset used in the paper, as well as the *R* code that was used to construct the dataset in the first place (`R/climate.R`).
-The file `rcp_flowchart.pdf` summarizes the RCP forcings data (see further below).
+This directory contains the main `climate.csv` dataset used in the paper, as well as the *R* code that was used to construct the dataset in the first place (`R/climate.R`).
+The file, `rcp_flowchart.png`, summarizes the RCP forcings data (see further below).

 ## Data sources